-- 59. Providing more information to those exposed to poor air quality is an important way to help change behaviour.
+- 60. Providing more information to those exposed to poor air quality is an important way to help change behaviour.
 It is important to consider how this action can be measured to ensure effectiveness.
 We would like more information on how the Mayor will work with other partners to spread the necessary information to the most vulnerable people.
 He could make use of the borough public health network.
-We also seek clarity around what 'emergency measures' constitutes it is likely it would require close collaboration with the boroughs (as well as other stakeholders) to be effective. - 60.
+We also seek clarity around what 'emergency measures' constitutes it is likely it would require close collaboration with the boroughs (as well as other stakeholders) to be effective. - 61.
 Improving air quality around schools in London is absolutely critical given the serious health impacts air pollution has on children.
 The schools audit programme needs to be coordinated more effectively, and should be evidence based and relevant.
 As it currently stands the Mayor performs the audits, but the boroughs (or relevant authority if an academy or independent school) have to carry out the improvement measures.
 A more holistic approach to this system should be developed in collaboration with the boroughs that goes all the way from joint-audit to joint-implementing any necessary changes.
 There needs to be a recognition that there is limited action that boroughs can take for schools that are near busy Transport for London Road Network (TLRN) road(s).
-It would be useful for any learning from the school audit project to be shared with all of the boroughs. - 61.
-There are a number of good examples of work that the boroughs have been conducting in this area, including: anti car idling events outside schools, holding car free days with a number of schools, pupil route planning, installing 'green screens' in front of schools, implementing school travel plans, installing living green walls at schools (which is also an example of improving biodiversity and resilience), and participating in community engagement and education campaigns. - 62.
-London Councils believes that the Mayor should work with the boroughs to develop new proposals to be included in the London Plan that ensure that new schools, housing and care homes are not built in places with poor air quality, or that mitigation measures are undertaken if they are.
+It would be useful for any learning from the school audit project to be shared with all of the boroughs. - 62.
+There are a number of good examples of work that the boroughs have been conducting in this area, including: anti car idling events outside schools, holding car free days with a number of schools, pupil route planning, installing 'green screens' in front of schools, implementing school travel plans, installing living green walls at schools (which is also an example of improving biodiversity and resilience), and participating in community engagement and education campaigns. - 63.
+London Councils believes that the Mayor should work with the boroughs to develop new proposals to be included in the London Plan that ensure that new developments consider air quality at pre-design stage.
+This could help ensure those buildings that accommodate large numbers of people and/or vulnerable people, for example schools and care homes, are not built in places with poor air quality or that suitable mitigation measures are undertaken if they are.
 This would help to reduce the number of people exposed to poor air quality by utilising the design process of new development.